 A Lead Maternity Carer is the health professional who takes primary responsibility for providing you with maternity care during your pregnancy, birth and 4 – 6 weeks postnatally.

 My GP does not provide maternity care.
 Can you refer me to one that does?

 The majority of GPs who were providing maternity care have exited the service since changes to maternity care came into force in July 1996.
 For women in many areas of New Zealand midwives are now the sole providers of primary maternity care.
 For a list of LMCs in your area contact the Ministry of Health 0800 MUM 2BE number – 0800 686 223.

 How much does maternity care cost?

-Maternity care is available free of charge to New Zealand residents and citizens and people with a 2 year work permit.
+Maternity care is available free of charge to New Zealand citizens, permanent residents and people with a 2 year work permit.
 Access to specialist maternity care is also available free of charge unless the woman chooses to go to a private obstetrician.
 Other visitors to New Zealand must pay the full costs of the pregnancy and labour and birth care.
 Refer to Minister of Health document “Guide to Eligibility for Publicly-Funded Maternity Services in New Zealand” from the New Zealand Ministry of Health’s website – see above.

 If your GP says there will be a charge for the maternity care he/she provides ask them to refer you to one that does not charge, or contact the 0800 MUM 2BE number (0800 686 223) for a list of Lead Maternity Carers in your area.